MellowMango/apartment-search/backend/scrapers/README.md

    - Generates a UUID for the property
    - Maps scraped data to the database schema
    - Inserts the property into Supabase
-   - Inserts the property into Neo4j
+   - Attempts to insert the property into Neo4j
    - Logs the results

 ### Usage